30-Day Notice of Information Collection Under Expedited, Emergency Review: Office on Violence Against Women Solicitation Template.

 Overview of This Information Collection

-(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: None.
-U.S. Department of Justice, Office on Violence Against Women.
+(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: 1122-XXXX.
+U.S. Department of Justice, OVW.

-(6) An estimate of the total public burden (in hours) associated with the collection: The total annual hour burden to complete the Semi-annual Progress Report is 36 hours.
+(6) An estimate of the total public burden (in hours) associated with the collection: The estimated public burden associated with this collection is 54,000 hours.

-If additional information is required contact: Brenda E. Dyer, Department Deputy Clearance Officer, Policy and Planning Staff, Justice Management Division, Department of Justice, Patrick Henry Building, Suite 1600, 601 D Street NW., Washington, DC 20530.Start Signature
+If additional information is required contact: Lynn Bryant, Department Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Suite 1600, 601 D Street, NW., Washington, DC 20530.Start Signature